legendoscar/LaravelBlogAPI/README.md

 - database/migrations: Contains the database migrations.
 - routes/api.php: Contains the API routes.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

-You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

-## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).

 ## Contributing

 If you wish to contribute to the project, feel free to open a pull request on the [GitHub repository](https://github.com/legendoscar/LaravelBlogAPI.git).